vmware/vic/doc/user/usage.md

 ## Exposing vSphere networks within a Virtual Container Host

 vSphere networks can be directly mapped into the VCH for use by containers.
-This allows a container to expose services to the wider world without using port-forwarding (which is not yet implemented):
+This allows a container to expose services to the wider world without using port-forwarding:

 ```
 vic-machine-linux create --container-network=vpshere-network:descriptive-name